 Certain of our credit facilities require the respective borrowers to maintain a number of covenants and restrictions which, among other things, restrict our ability to incur additional debt, incur liens, pay dividends or merge or consolidate with, or sell or transfer substantially all of our assets to, another entity, and contain other provisions and restrictive covenants customary in lending transactions of this type.
 Certain of our credit agreements contain provisions which could result in the acceleration of indebtedness prior to their stated maturity for reasons other than defaults for failure to comply with typical financial or payment covenants.
 For example, certain credit agreements allow the lender to accelerate the maturity of the indebtedness upon a change of control (as defined in the agreement) of the borrower.
 In addition, certain credit agreements could result in the acceleration of all or a portion of the indebtedness following a sale of assets outside the ordinary course of business.
-On April 20, 2021, Kronos entered a new \$225 million global revolving credit facility ("Global Revolver") which matures in April 2026.
+Kronos had no outstanding borrowings on its \$225 million global revolving credit facility ("Global Revolver") at December 31, 2022 and approximately \$211 million was available for borrowings thereunder.
 Kronos' Senior Secured Notes and its Global Revolver contain a number of covenants and restrictions which, among other things, restrict its ability to incur or guarantee additional debt, incur liens, pay dividends or make other restricted payments, or merge or consolidate with, or sell or transfer substantially all of its assets to, another entity, and contain other provisions and restrictive covenants customary in lending transactions of these types.
-The terms of all of our debt instruments (including the Global Revolver for which we have no outstanding borrowings at December 31, 2021) are discussed in Note 9 to our Consolidated Financial Statements.
-We are in compliance with all of our debt covenants at December 31, 2021.
+The terms of all of our debt instruments are discussed in Note 9 to our Consolidated Financial Statements.
+We are in compliance with all of our debt covenants at December 31, 2022.
 We believe that we will be able to continue to comply with the financial covenants contained in our credit facilities through their maturity; however, if future operating results differ materially from our expectations we may be unable to maintain compliance.